Abolfazl-MI/dsa_learning/readme.md

 ### Diffrent Data structure algorithms
-this is my journy leaning DSA with cpp. each folder as name suggest it related to alogorithm and inside it there are souce code implemnted in cpp language I hope that help others.
+this is my journey leaning DSA with cpp. each folder as name suggest it related to alogorithm and inside it there are souce code implemnted in cpp language I hope that help others.
 I would push new updateds , every new algorthim or new consept would be added